Register Login

 WHERE R.SADDR = S.SADDR;

-As of Oracle 10g, you can determine the lock holder on the basis of the column BLOCKING_SESSION in V$SESSION.
+As of Oracle 10g, you can determine the lock holder based on the column BLOCKING_SESSION in V$SESSION.
 See the corresponding SQL statement in Note 20071.

 A permanent lock on the row cache can also be triggered by the network problem described in Note 20071.